 Cuba is a beautiful winter destination.
 With temperatures ranging from high 20°C to low 30°C in winter, this is an ideal destination if you are looking to escape frigid winter temperatures on low-budget.
-However, before you head to Cuba, make sure you have packed everything listed here to make your holiday pleasurable and worry-free.
-Here is my list of what to pack for Cuba:
+However, traveling to Cuba poses a unique challenge when it comes to packing.
+There are some items, such as over the counter medicines, that you take for granted when traveling to other countries.
+However, these items may not be as easily available.
+Therefore, before you head to Cuba, make sure you have packed everything listed in my what to pack for Cuba checklist to make your holiday pleasurable and worry-free.

 Click on the links to directly jump to the relevant section: